-Starting a Blog: 11 Tips to Get More Readers
+New Blogger Tips: 11 Tips to Get More Blog Readers

 Write quality content.
 This is probably the most important thing you can do if you want to build your readership.
 Sure, you can attract readers with social media, and all the other methods mentioned below.
 But if you want them to stick around and become loyal followers, you need to produce quality content.